hacksu/GitHub-SourceTree/README.md

 ```
 git clone [url]
 ```
-<p>You just cloned your repo to your computer!
-You can now enter cd [repo name] to go into your repo.
+You just cloned your repo to your computer!
+You can now enter ```cd [repo name]``` to go into your repo.

 ------------------
 </p>
 <h2>Making Our Website</h2>
 <p>
 Open a text editor like VS Code or Atom.
+If you don't have one, VS Code is a great, light-weight choice.

-In your local clone of your repo, make a new file and name it with the extension .html, like index.html or website.html.
+In your local clone of your repo, make a new file and name it with the extension .html, like "index.html" or "website.html".
 In this file, we'll be writing HTML, our first language!
-Go Then, go to the file and double click it.
+Then, go to the file and double click it.
 It should open up in your browser, just like a normal website would!
 </p>

  ```